Pop Culture Madness!

 • "All your base are belong to us" is some badly translated English from the opening cutscene of the European Mega Drive version of the 1989 arcade game Zero Wing, which has become a catchphrase.

-• And... in a trip to America in 1989, USSR leader Boris Yeltsin decided to stop into a local supermarket, (Randall's) in Texas.
-After seeing the amount and variety of food available to American consumers, he regretted what communism had done - 'What have they done to our poor people?'
+• And… in a trip to America in 1989, USSR leader Boris Yeltsin stopped at a local supermarket, (Randall’s) in Texas.
+After seeing the amount and variety of food available to American consumers, he regretted what communism had done – ‘What have they done to our poor people?’

 World Series Champions